golanlevin/DrawingWithMachines/syllabus/60-225_syllabus_spring_2024.md

 ### Excused Absences

-Your presence, collegial conduct, civic participation, and responsible communication are of paramount importance.
+Your presence, collegial conduct, and civic participation are of paramount importance.
 That said, I also recognize that students may occasionally need to miss class for a variety of reasons (e.g. illness, religious observance, job interview, family emergency, etc.).
 The attendance policy for this course is simple:

-**If you are unable to attend a class session, send a message prior to Roll Call.** You may message me by email, Discord, Twitter, or text message.
-Informing me of your absence can help me help you; for example, I may be able to record or stream a presentation.
+<span style="color:red">**If you are unable to attend a class session, send a message prior to Roll Call.**</span> You may message me by email, Discord, Twitter, or text message.
+Informing me of your absence can help me help you; for example, I may be able to record my presentation, or share it over Zoom.

 I can be extremely understanding and accommodating about planned and necessary absences, family circumstances, and/or medical issues when you inform me in a timely and professional manner.
 Such absences will have no impact on your final grade.
 If you must miss a significant number of sessions, please come and discuss the issue with me; I would like to find a way to support you.

 When you send me a message informing me of an upcoming absence, I don't need to know the detailed reason.
-It's sufficient and courteous to offer a general category, such as "I'm not feeling well".
-(Please do not tell me "I need to do homework for another course"; this insult will not affect your grade, but it will anger and disappoint me.)
+It is courteous and sufficient to offer a general explanation, such as "I'm not feeling well".
+However, I recommend that you not tell me "I need to do homework for another course".
+Clarifying your priorities in this way will not affect your grade, but it may earn my contempt.

 You are responsible for what happens in class whether you’re here or not.
-Organize with your classmates to get class information and material that you have missed.
+Organize with me and/or your classmates to get class information and material that you have missed.

 ### *No-Call, No-Show* Absences

-If I (the Professor) were unable to come to class, I would send a message so that students could plan accordingly.
-I expect the same courtesy from you.
-Failing to communicate responsibly about your absences — in other words, *ghosting*, or "[No-Call, No-Show](https://myhours.com/articles/no-call-no-show-policy-template-what-is-it-and-how-to-create-one)" events — is not acceptable in this course, and subject to the following policy:
+If I (the Professor) am unable to come to class, I will send a message so that students can plan accordingly.
+I expect the exact same courtesy from you.
+Failing to communicate responsibly about your absences — in other words, *ghosting*, or "[**No-Call, No-Show**](https://myhours.com/articles/no-call-no-show-policy-template-what-is-it-and-how-to-create-one)" events — is not acceptable in this course, and subject to the following policy:

-* Your first *No-Call, No-Show* event will reduce your semester grade by one letter (A→B).
+* <span style="color:red">Your first *No-Call, No-Show* event will reduce your semester grade by one letter (A→B).</span>
-* Your second *No-Call, No-Show* event will cause you to fail the class.
+* <span style="color:red">**Your second *No-Call, No-Show* event will cause you to fail the class (B→R).**</span>

-It is expected that there are very few situations in which you would be literally unable to send a brief text message.
-However, the following incapacitating emergencies are acceptable situations for a *No-Call, No-Show* absence:
+There are very few situations in which you would be *literally unable* to send a brief text message.
+That said, the following list of incapacitating emergencies (of you or a loved one) are, of course, acceptable excuses for a *No-Call, No-Show* absence:

 * Death of a family member or loved one
 * Serious injuries or accidents that pose a high risk to wellbeing
 * Hospitalization
 * Physical assault
 * Police arrest
 * Housefire